Sonic-LockandLoad/Sonic-LockandLoad/README.md

 At the top of the page, click `Code`, then `Download ZIP`.<br>
 Run `sonicdoom-master.zip` with GZDoom.<br>
 Optionally, you can rename `sonicdoom-master.zip` to `sonicdoom-master.pk3`.

+## Does this mod support multiplayer?
+Right now, no, it doesn't.
+At least not from what I've tested.
+Feel free to test it out yourself if possible and bring it up as an issue.
+Either way, multiplayer is NOT the focus of this mod.
+Maybe in the future, but for now it only focuses on a single player experience.